studioimaginaire/phue/README.md

-# phue: A Python library for Philips Hue
+handledautomatically# phue: A Python library for Philips Hue

 Full featured Python library to control the Philips Hue lighting system.

 ## Features

 - Compliant with the Philips Hue API 1.0
+- Support for the Philips Hue Remote API
 - Support for Lights
 - Support for Groups
 - Support for Schedules